intel-analytics/ipex-llm/python/llm/src/bigdl/llm/serving/README.md

 python3 -m bigdl.llm.serving.model_worker --model-path lmsys/vicuna-7b-v1.3 --device cpu
 ```
 Wait until the process finishes loading the model and you see "Uvicorn running on ...".
 The model worker will register itself to the controller.

+> To run model worker using Intel GPU, simple change the --device cpu option to --device xpu

 ###### Launch the Gradio web server